 Career Fairs and Interview Forums

 Darden students attend numerous career fairs and interview forums around the country.
-The three biggest MBA Career Fairs (NAWMBA, NBMBAA and NSHMBA) take place in the fall.
-These are great opportunities to connect with companies that do not currently recruit at Darden.
+The biggest MBA Career Fairs take place in the fall and are great opportunities to connect with companies that may not recruit on-Grounds at Darden.

 Each year, students work with the Career Development Center to plan job treks in locations around the country and abroad.
 Job treks are a way for Darden students interested in a specific industry to visit and network with companies that are not able to travel to Darden for on-Grounds recruiting.

 Job trek visits typically occur during Darden School breaks (i.e., mid-December or early January).
 The largest job trek each year is the "Week on Wall Street," which is scheduled in mid-December in New York City.